 Additionally, the work is on the level of the most resonating results accomplished by Bernini in sculptural representation, such as within the recent busts of Scipione Borghese and Costanza Bonarelli.

 Together with the Portrait of a Boy and the Self-Portrait as a Young Man (both located in this room), this painting, datable to 1630/1635, is an example of the artist’s pictorial output, especially of his interest in physiognomy.

 In fact, nowadays, about a dozen paintings by the artist are known to exist

 The three-quarters pose adopted by Bernini in this self-portrait is the mirror image of his Self-Portrait as a Young Man, even though his expression appears to have changed.
 While his face, now thinner, shows signs of aging, his hair is receding a little, there are some lines on his forehead, and he has faint rings under his eyes.
 Thus, ten years later, his expression is more composed.

-The background and the white shirt collar and dark outer clothes are rendered with just a few brushstrokes, giving the artwork a sketch-like appearance, as in the other two portraits.
+The background, white shirt collar, and dark outer clothes are rendered with just a few brushstrokes, giving the artwork a sketch-like appearance, as in the other two portraits.
 But, again, the artist has focused on the face, avoiding details that could distract him or the observer.

 The present portrait was part of a gift made in 1911 by Baron Otto Messinger.
-Baron Messinger’s collection boasted, together with another self-portrait of Bernini, several portraits of the Chigi suggests that the remarkable group of works owned by the Messinger had previously belonged to the Chigi family.
+Baron Messinger’s collection boasted several portraits of the Chigi, with another self-portrait of Bernini, suggesting that the remarkable group of works owned by the Messinger had previously belonged to the Chigi family.